zoddtheimmortal/daa-site/docs/bron-kerbosch.md

 Size 65: 49
 Size 66: 22
 Size 67: 4
-Total number of maximal cliques: 37322356
+Total number of maximal cliques: 37322355
 Maximal clique size: 67
 ```

-### Improvement:
+### Improvement

 1. For Wiki-Vote dataset we can observe a time reduction of 94.12%  by using optimized approach
 2. For Email-Enron dataset we can observe a time reduction of 96.14% by using optimized approach
 3. For skitter dataser we can observe that we are able to find results without running into SEGMENTATION faults